Get Help For Yourself

 Remind Yourself of Your Great Value: You are important and special, and recognizing and reminding yourself of this reality is so beneficial for your emotional health.
 It is never your fault when someone chooses to be abusive to you, and it has no reflection on the great value you have as person.

 Remember That You Deserve to Be Kind to Yourself: Taking time to practice self-care every day, even if it is only for a few minutes, really creates space for peace and emotional safety.
 It’s healthy to give yourself emotional breaks and step back from your situation sometimes.
 In the end, this can help you make the decisions that are best for you.

 Safety Planning for Family and Friends

-As friends and family members, you can help someone in an abusive relationship make a safety plan using the tools above.
+As friends and family members, you can help someone in an abusive relationship make a safety plan.
 Try to remember:

 - Listen and be supportive.
-Even when you don’t understand or agree with their decision — don’t judge.
-It can make them feel worse.
+Even when you don’t understand or agree with their decision, don’t judge.
+They know what’s best and safest for their situation.

 - Connect them to resources and information in their area.
 Chat with a peer advocate to find information to share.

 - Don’t post information about your loved one on social networking sites.
 Never use sites like Facebook or Foursquare to reveal their current location or where they hang out.
 It’s possible their partner will use your post to find them.
 Brush up on your knowledge of digital safety.